-Use the following procedure to create an import file of the required IDoc data for the Message Brokers Toolkit to use:
+To create an import file of the required IDoc data for the Message Brokers Toolkit:

-- 1. Logon to a SAP system - 2.
-Run the supplied transaction we60 that extracts the IDoc data as a C header file: - a.
-For ObjectName select the IDoc type of interest, for example MATMAS02. - b.
+- 1. Log on to a SAP system. - 2.
+Run the supplied transaction we60, which extracts the IDoc data as a C header file: - a.
+In ObjectName, select the IDoc type of interest; for example, MATMAS02. - b.
 Select the version of the record type.
 A version 4 IDoc is type 3. - c.
-Select C-header from the Documentation menu. - d.
-Enter the filename for the output from the transaction when prompted.
+Click C-header in the Documentation menu. - d.
+When prompted, enter a file name for the output from the transaction.
 The C representation of the IDoc is saved to this file. - 3.
-Use the Perl script hdrfiddle.pl, supplied in SupportPac IAOF, to ensure that the output file form you created is of the correct format to import into the Message Brokers Toolkit.
+Use the Perl script hdrfiddle.pl, which is supplied in SupportPac IA0F, to ensure that the format of the output file that you have created is correct for importing into the Message Brokers Toolkit.